bweigel/ml_at_awslambda_pydatabln2018/README.md

 1. create an AWS account at [https://aws.amazon.com](https://aws.amazon.com) if you have not already done so (see [Instruction](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/))
     - you will need a credit card to do this, but you __will not be charged__ if you stay in the [free tier](https://aws.amazon.com/free/)
-    - **BEWARE** the S3 capabilities, that we will be using, will only be free of charge for the first 12 months!
+    - **BEWARE** the S3 & ApiGateway capabilities, that we will be using, will only be free of charge for the first 12 months!
     - [create a new user within IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) (do not use root user to do stuff in your account and be sure to use MFA and a secure password)
     - [create an access key](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey) for programmatic access
 2. install and setup the [AWS Command Line Interface](https://aws.amazon.com/cli/)